Baked Coconut Panko Chicken Tenders

 Honey mustard dipping sauce

-• Meanwhile, combine all of the ingredients for the dipping sauce into a small bowl.
+• While the chicken tenders are baking, combine all of the ingredients for the dipping sauce into a small bowl.

 3 tablespoons honey, 3 tablespoons Dijon mustard, 1 dash Tabasco or other hot sauce